 Grandma's remedies and natural solutions for very painful periods

-Painful periods can be very debilitating on a daily basis for many women, regardless of the flow.
-Sometimes, we want to try natural solutions first before considering medical treatments.
+For many women, painful periods can be a daily burden, no matter what the flow.
+Sometimes we want to try natural solutions first, before considering drug treatments.
 Very painful periods: how can grandma's recipes help?
 Which natural remedy to adopt?
 We give you some effective tips in this article!

-First of all, it is necessary to have in mind that painful and disabling periods are not normal.
-It is common to feel discomfort and mild pain in the days leading up to and during your period, but it does not have to be torture.
+First of all, it's important to remember that painful, incapacitating periods are not normal.
+It's common to experience mild discomfort and pain in the days leading up to and during your period, but it doesn't have to be torture.
 Painful periods are called dysmenorrhea.
-The pain is a symptom of an excess of a hormone called prostaglandin.
-It is this hormone that triggers the uterine contractions that expel the mucous membrane during the period.
-Menstrual pain is common in the first few months following the onset of blood loss, in adolescence.
-This is called primary dysmenorrhea.
+The pain is caused by an excess of a hormone called prostaglandin.
+This hormone triggers the uterine contractions that expel the mucous membrane during menstruation.
+Menstrual pain is common in the first few months following the onset of blood loss in adolescence.
+This is what we call primary dysmenorrhea.

-But sometimes, the causes can be other: endometriosis, chronic genital infection, ovarian disorders, hormonal disorders, or even polyps of the uterus...
-In this case, it is secondary dysmenorrhea, which appears because of a disease, in adulthood.
+But sometimes, the causes can be other: endometriosis, chronic genital infection, ovarian disorders, hormonal disorders, or uterine polyps...
+In this case, it's secondary dysmenorrhea, which appears because of an illness, in adulthood.

-Since every woman can be confronted with painful periods during her life, it is important to know these grandmotherly tricks that can change your life!
+Since every woman's life can be marked by painful periods, it's important to know these life-changing grandmotherly tricks!
 Yes, there are natural remedies for painful periods!

 Herbal teas

-Herbal teas as a gentle alternative to medication work very well to reduce the pain associated with menstrual flow.
-You can also consume a teaspoon in a cup of hot water just before your period, during PMS to relieve the discomfort.
-Among the most effective herbal teas and infusions of leaves well known to our grandmothers, we find these plants with different properties:
+Herbal teas, as a gentle alternative to medication, work very well to reduce the pain associated with menstrual flow.
+You can also consume a teaspoon in a cup of hot water just before your period, during PMS, to relieve discomfort.
+Among the most effective herbal teas and leaf infusions, well known to our grandmothers, are these plants with different properties:

-- Sage infusion, which is known for its anti-inflammatory and antispasmodic properties.
-It allows to reduce menstrual pains but also to regulate irregular cycles.
+- Sage infusion, known for its anti-inflammatory and antispasmodic properties.
+It helps reduce menstrual pain and regulate irregular cycles.

-- The infusion with raspberry leaves allows to relieve cramps and spasms caused by the contraction of the uterus during the period.
-It is possible to consume up to 3 cups per day before and during the period.
+- Infusion with raspberry leaves helps relieve cramps and spasms caused by contractions of the uterus during menstruation.
+Up to 3 cups a day can be taken before and during menstruation.

 - Yarrow infusion.
 This plant contains antispasmodic, anti-inflammatory and relaxing components.

-Choose your infusions oforganic origin: it's the best for your health, you avoid endocrine disruptors that can cause hormonal disturbances that can also accentuate the pain!
+Choose infusions oforganic origin: it's best for your health, and you avoid endocrine disruptors which can cause hormonal imbalances that can also accentuate pain!
 You can also add honey or ginger for a comforting drink.

 Essential oils

 The use of essential oils is called aromatherapy.
-The oils have different virtues and properties.
-You can use them in a massage (for example of the lower abdomen) or in a hot bath.
-We will privilege the essential oils:
+Oils have different virtues and properties.
+You can use them in a massage (e.g. of the lower abdomen) or in a hot bath.
+We recommend the following essential oils

 - Tarragon